Artist Tutors

 APRA AMCOS

 Trilby grew up in the world of music, going to live shows, being surrounded by PA and production talk and always having some sort of musical instrument at home being fixed or played with.
 So wasn’t a shock to her parents when she started working alongside bands at shows, doing the door as soon as she was of age, booking shows and tour managing.
 Trilby loves music and especially seeing live bands!
 But she also gained interest in Music licensing and production when she started working for a film and TV production company in Wellington.
-She joined the APRA team in 2016 and the rest is history
+Since joining the APRA AMCOS team in 2016, Trilby has become a vital part of Member Services.
+In this role, she supports songwriters and composers, helping them navigate the complexities of music rights and royalties.
+At COMMOTION, Trilby will draw on her extensive industry experience to demystify the essential business side of music, providing young creators with crucial knowledge about how APRA AMCOS supports their careers.

 COMMOTION Crew